Skip to main content

 2. supporting reasons for the proposed name or name change.

-3. The vice president will consult with the associate vice president of Facilities Services and assistant vice president for Institutional Marketing and Communication.
+3. The vice president will consult with the associate vice president of Facilities Services and assistant vice president for Institutional Marketing and Communications.

 4. After considering all relevant information, the vice president may forward the recommendation to the president.